Skip to the content

 In this case, your earnings are reviewed over a specific trading period (usually a year).
 If you have recently changed your job though, a different method may be used that’s more representative of your average weekly earnings and circumstances.

-As long as you are not paying a relative or friend, you can deduct these payments you are making from your earnings (up to the value of half of your earnings – once deductions have been made if they apply).
+As long as you are not paying a close relative, you can deduct the payments you are making from your earnings (up to the value of half of your earnings – once deductions have been made if they apply).

 One exception to the earnings rule is that if you are working during an